Whatsapp Icon

 What is gastric cancer?

 Gastric cancer, also known as stomach cancer, is a type of cancer that starts in the lining of the stomach.
-The cells in the stomach lining can grow uncontrollably and form a tumor, leading to cancer.
+The cells in the stomach lining can grow uncontrollably and form a tumour, leading to cancer.

 What causes gastric cancer?